slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Work smart not harder but hard still.
 It's good to be better, but is better to be different.
 - Metaknowledge (instead of asking, journal higher hierarchy than you).
-- You dont get anywhere, and for more money, sitting in the same seat.
+- You don't get anywhere, and for more money, sitting in the same seat.
 - Always focus on delivering more value than expected.
 - Happy, smart, and useful.
-- The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest..
+- The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.

 > *'Learn to sell.
 Learn to build.
 If you can do both, you're unstoppable.' -- Naval Ravikant*